phpv8/v8js/README.md

 The extension allows you to execute Javascript code in a secure sandbox from PHP.
 The executed code can be restricted using a time limit and/or memory limit.
 This provides the possibility to execute untrusted code with confidence.

+**This is the PHP 7 branch of V8Js**, it requires PHP 7 and does *not* compile against PHP 5.x versions.
+If you're running PHP 5.x, see the [master branch](https://github.com/preillyme/v8js/tree/master) of this repository.

 Minimum requirements
 --------------------